 These prices include the £3,000 plug-in car grant.

-How does the base model SE Nav compare with its 5-seat competition?
+How does the base model SE Nav compare with its compact, 5-seat competition?

-The Corsa-e is also cheaper and has better range than both the new Hyundai Ioniq Electric and the VW e-Golf.
+It’s cheaper and has better range than the VW e-Golf.

 Specifications, Trim Levels & Online Configurator